 Homemade Christmas Ornaments and Decorations

-This post was written by my mom at the request of Lydia from MyMoneyChat.
+This post was written by my awesome mother, Kathy.

 “Another way to decommercialize Christmas or any holiday is to get together as a family and create homemade decorations for the Christmas tree and the home.
 It can be done while sharing a meal together and brings a sense of the elusive Christmas cheer that we seek so hard to recreate in our lives from the television commercials while at the mall spending our hard earned dollars on decorations and gifts.
 One of Matt’s personal favorites is to make paper chains out of colored construction paper.
 One of mine is to create salt dough ornaments with cookie cutters and then after baking them, paint them and spray them with some sort of lacquer.
 They last for years and every year that I unpack them and carefully hang them on my tree, I am taking a trip down memory lane and remembering the warmth and satisfaction of sharing such an activity with my family.”